DarshanaUOP/gallery-node/README.md

 Accessible via **⚙ Settings** in the sidebar.
 Covers all configuration keys — appearance, sorting, performance, media types, sync behaviour, metadata, and server settings.
 Changes are saved immediately to `data/configuration.json` and most take effect without a restart.

 ### Locations Manager
 Accessible via **⊞ Locations** in the top bar.
 Add, edit, rename, delete, and toggle visibility of source directories without editing `data/media.json` directly.

+Each row shows a label field with a **✕ Remove** button beside it, and below that the path field with exactly one context-dependent action button beside it, in priority order:

-A location that can't currently be found on disk (folder moved, renamed, or unmounted) is shown with a red row and a warning note, and a **Relocate** button appears next to its path field — pick the folder's new location and every already-indexed record under it is repointed in place (no re-scan/re-hash needed).
+- **Relocate** (red row) — the location's own configured path can no longer be found on disk at all (folder moved, renamed, or unmounted).
+Pick the folder's new location and every already-indexed record under it is repointed in place — no re-scan/re-hash needed.
+- **Resolve** (red row, red button) — the location's own path is still fine, but one or more of its already-indexed *subfolders* can no longer be found.
+This is the case a plain "does the location's path still exist?" check misses entirely: e.g. location `/photos` contains subfolders `2023/` and `2024/` — renaming `2023` to `2023-old` leaves `/photos` perfectly valid (so the row would otherwise never turn red) while every file that was under `2023/` quietly becomes unreachable.
+Clicking **Resolve** opens a popup listing each affected subfolder with **Relocate** / **Ignore** actions.
+Subfolders that went missing *together* (e.g. renaming a parent folder that itself contains further nested subfolders) are automatically grouped into a single entry — relocating the shared parent once relinks every subfolder beneath it in one pass, as long as the corresponding path actually exists at the new location.
+- **Rescan** (cyan button, default/steady state) — shown once nothing needs fixing.
+Checks for folders on disk under this location that exist but were never indexed at all (newly added content, or the new name a renamed folder landed under), and offers to index just those folders — without re-scanning the entire location.

 ### Notifications
 The 🔔 bell icon in the top bar shows a badge with the unread count and opens a panel listing recent notifications, newest/unread first.
 Currently raised for: